Status

 Full description

 This clinical trial aims to investigate the treatment efficacy of transcranial pulse stimulation (TPS) using the NEUROLITH device (Storz Medical AG, Tägerwilen, Switzerland) in individuals with neurological post-COVID-19-symptoms.
 TPS is a novel brain stimulation therapy based on non-invasive ultrasound pulses and first published in 2019 by the Medical University of Vienna, Austria (Beisteiner et al. Advanced Science, 2019).
-The study employs a double-blind, randomized, placebo-controlled [multicenter-]* design with parallel groups (verum vs. sham).
+The study employs a double-blind, randomized, placebo-controlled design with parallel groups (verum vs. sham).
 The anticipated timeframe for the entire study is 2 years, during which each participant is expected to be actively engaged for a period of 3-4 months.
-The aim is to include [120] patients, with 90 individuals participating in the Austrian center [and 30 in the Italian center].
+The aim is to include 102 patients.
 The randomization ratio is 1:1, ensuring an even distribution between the verum (active treatment) and sham (placebo) groups.
 Three assessment points are scheduled (Baseline, PostStim, 1monthPostStim).
-Furthermore, to determine potential effects over time, limited data collection (involving only FIS, BDI-II, SF-36 and BI-PEM) is planned at later time points, specifically at 3 months post-stimulation and 6 months post-stimulation (only at the Austrian center).
+Furthermore, to determine potential effects over time, limited data collection (involving only FIS, BDI-II, SF-36 and BI-PEM) is planned at later time points, specifically at 3 months post-stimulation, 6 months post-stimulation, 12 months post-stimulation, and 24 months post-stimulation.

 Hypotheses